JakeTurner616/JakeTurner616.github.io/_posts/2023-05-02-Real-Art-AI.md

 </script>

->  Lines with a * are used to indicate am un-released/un-published build.
+>  Lines with a * are used to indicate an un-released/un-published build.

 | Platform | Release | txt2img | img2img | inpaint | Prompt Fill | Release Notes                                   |
 |----------|---------|---------|---------|---------|-------------|-------------------------------------------------|